Alumni Grants Program 2023

-3. Other Eligibility Requirements: Applicants are only allowed to submit one proposal per individual.
-If more than one proposal is submitted from an individual, all proposals from that individual will be considered ineligible for funding.
+- Other Eligibility Requirements: Applicants are only allowed to submit a maximum of two proposal per individual.
+If more than two proposals is submitted from an individual, all proposals from that individual will be considered ineligible for funding.

-If a group of alumni cooperates to submit a joint project, the requested amount cannot exceed $15,000.
-The submitting applicant should be an individual alumnus/alumna or a group of alumni, but the grant can be awarded to the organization partnering in the project.
+If a group of alumni cooperate to submit a joint project, the requested amount cannot exceed $20,000.
+The submitting applicant should be an individual alumnus/alumna or the group of alumni, but the grant can be awarded to the organization partnering in the project.
 If the organization will be the awardee, they need to present active SAM.gov registration prior to awarding process.

 Please follow all instructions below carefully.
 Proposals that do not meet the requirements of this announcement or fail to comply with the stated requirements will be ineligible.

 - The proposal clearly addresses the goals and objectives of this funding opportunity

 - All documents are formatted to 8 ½ x 11 paper, and

 - All Microsoft Word documents are single-spaced, 12 Times New Roman font, with a minimum of 1-inch margins.